Joy Cone Company

 Mr. Hamwi was a pastry vendor at the fair, selling “zalabia”, a crisp, sugary, warm waffle made over an open fire in a waffle iron.
 His stand was next to one of the 50 ice cream vendors at the fair.
 Mr. Hamwi took his waffles, while still warm and pliable, and, wrapping them into the shape of a cone, gave them to the next-door ice cream vendor who filled them with ice cream.
 The success of this wonderful treat was immediate.
 People called them World’s Fair Cornucopias.

-JobsJoy Cone is hiring Full Time PackersCategory: ManufacturingNOW HIRINGFULL TIME PACKERS:Starting wage $16.40 per hour after initial trainingAggressive training programs to help you advance to packing positions paying up to $21.48 per hour.Premium for midnight shift.
-Excellent benefit package including PTO, year-end bonuses (5+ years), holiday pay, excellent medical insurance (including vision and dental), top tier 401(k), ESOP, and free professional ...read more
+JobsJoy Cone is hiring Full Time PackersCategory: ManufacturingNOW HIRINGFULL TIME PACKERS:Starting wage $17.50 per hour after initial trainingAggressive training programs to help you advance to packing positions paying up to $21.91 per hour.Premium for afternoon, midnight and weekend shifts.
+Scholarships for College and Trade School Students.
+New Hire and Retention bonuses (based on employment dates).
+Excellent benefit package including PTO, year-end ...read more

 ContactMichelle RabanPhone:(928) 774-0225Fax:(928) 774-0229